nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/transient-store.md

 ---
 {{! excerpt}}

-A Transient Store allows you to store temporary blobs and associated parameters in a Nuxeo instance but outside of the document repository, thus the "transient" aspect.
+A Transient Store allows you to store temporary blobs and associated parameters (file name, MIME type, etc.) in a Nuxeo instance but outside of the document repository, thus the "transient" aspect.

 {{! /excerpt}}